buley/personal/src/content/failure.md

 *Strategic adaptations for better failure response:*

-1. Give myself space to process—not everything is just a problem to solve
+1. Give myself space to process--not everything is just a problem to solve
 2. Ensure I'm not cutting losses too soon when persistence might pay off
 3. Recognize when I'm overanalyzing instead of simply taking action
 4. Allow myself to acknowledge the emotional impact of failure, even if I don't dwell on it

-Failure doesn't define me—but **how I refine myself after failure does.** My goal is to make sure that **I'm not just learning from failure, but also evolving in how I handle it.**
+Failure doesn't define me--but **how I refine myself after failure does.** My goal is to make sure that **I'm not just learning from failure, but also evolving in how I handle it.**